thanhnguyen2187/code-challenge-99tech/readme.md

   \sum_{i=1}^{n} i = \frac{n(n + 1)}{2}
 $$

-It's implementation is the simplest, but I think the challenge is to be aware of it (and maybe to prove it using induction):
+Its implementation is the simplest, but I think the challenge is to be aware of it (and maybe to prove it using induction):

 ```ts